Change request #2674

 P.S.
 Just saw your second comment.
 This might solve our problem.

-#4 Updated by Specovius Andreas about 6 years ago
+#4 Updated by Specovius Andreas over 6 years ago

 Knödlseder Jürgen wrote: